TravelGearBlog

 All you need is ground coffee and hot water for a fresh cup of french pressed coffee on the road.

 Keep the bears at bay with this bear bell.
-When out of bear country just slip on the silencer.
+When out of bear country just slip on the silencer for some peace and quiet.

 43.jpg

-This is an essential piece of gear for a full first aid kit.
-For just a few bucks and a little space you can be prepared.
+This is an essential piece of gear for a complete first aid kit.
+For just a few bucks and a little space you can be prepared for sprains and breaks.

 44.jpg

-Everyone needs one of these. the extra large size will actually cover you up and dry your whole body.
+Every traveler needs an ultralight pack towel and this extra large size will actually cover you up and dry your entire body.

 45.jpg

-For circumstances where a crappy little emergency blanket won’t cut it, there is this all weather blanket.
+For circumstances where a crappy little emergency blanket won’t cut it, there is this all weather blanket developed my NASA.

 46.jpg

 If you need just a little first aid kit for your day pack, this is the one you want.
-It’s got all the basics.
+It’s got all the basics covered.

 48.JPG

-For the more serious backpacker, a bigger first aid kit is required.
-This is a good first aid kit to build off of.
+For the serious backpacker, a more extensive first aid kit is required.
+This first aid kit is intended for groups of one to three for trips up to three days in duration.

 50. REI Gift Card